 - HD Pro Cameras – with up to 7K (30 MP) resolution, this camera line captures detailed images over vast areas and provides wide area coverage options

 - Avigilon Control Center (ACC) Enterprise video management software – enhances the way security professionals interpret, manage and interact with high-definition security video

 - Network Video Recorders (NVRs) – Avigilon NVRs include pre-installed ACC™ software, high-performance recording technology, and a three-year Avigilon warranty with dedicated support

-As the new video surveillance standard, each Arabian Centres mall features an average of 350 Avigilon cameras, including HD Dome and award-winning HD Pro cameras, network video recorders, and Avigilon Control Center™ video management software.
+As the new video security standard, each Arabian Centres mall features an average of 350 Avigilon cameras, including HD Dome and award-winning HD Pro cameras, network video recorders, and Avigilon Control Center™ video management software.

-The Avigilon surveillance solution provides higher image quality and performance at a lower cost of ownership than previously installed systems.
+The Avigilon security solution provides higher image quality and performance at a lower cost of ownership than previously installed systems.
 By utilising Avigilon 5K (16 MP) HD Pro cameras in their parking areas, it allows operators to cover the same area in greater detail with fewer cameras installed.

-With the adoption of Avigilon surveillance solutions, Arabian Centres met all security compliance laws across Saudi Arabia.
+With the adoption of Avigilon security solutions, Arabian Centres met all security compliance laws across Saudi Arabia.
 Avigilon cameras provide the image detail and quality that police required, and Arabian Centres passed their inspections without issue.